CV Netherlands: Writing a Dutch CV and interview tips for a job application

 A complete CV Netherlands guide: Information on how to write a Dutch CV and letter for a job application, plus interview tips and interview questions to prepare.

-When writing your Dutch CV and preparing for your Dutch interview, you should present yourself and all your skills, qualifications and experience in the way Dutch employers expect.
+When writing your Dutch CV and job application, or preparing for an interview, you should present yourself and all your skills, qualifications and experience in the way Dutch employers expect.
 Knowing which qualities are valued highly in the Netherlands will help you choose which skills to highlight or interview questions to prepare; you won't be surprised when an interviwer asks about your personal life, then, if you know that what you do outside work is highly valued in the Netherlands.

 This CV Netherlands guide answers everything you need to know about the job application process in the Netherlands: